pfansi/Code-Refactor-HW/README.md

 ## Git Repository
 We will create a git repository folder that will host the finish website.
 The Repository will be name Code-Refactor-HM

+## Head Element
+I will give a more descriptive title for search engine optization purpose.